mdombrowski82/food-stories/essays/sapling/index.md

 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Praesent id feugiat tellus, at luctus elit.
 Fusce dapibus venenatis felis, sed tristique diam volutpat in.
 Donec odio elit, euismod non quam vel, posuere sagittis arcu.
 Vestibulum in augue et arcu porttitor dapibus a vitae velit.
 Mauris ultricies suscipit gravida.

 {% include scrollybox/bg.html
-  height="220vh"
-  position="top"
   image-path="images/mvh-women-supervision.jpg"
   pre-box-space = "100vh"
-  font-size = "250%"
-  line-height = "150%"
-  box-content='
-       One stated reason for building a men-only dorm is that Hokona Hall could be freed up to be used as a women-only dorm, where they would have supervision "of the best sort".'
+  box-content=' One stated reason for building a men-only dorm is that Hokona Hall could be freed up to be used as a women-only dorm, where they would have supervision "of the best sort".'
 %}